What Causes Turkey Neck And How You Can Treat Them Effectively?

 Related: A Healthy Diet for Healthy Skin

 Your lifestyle is responsible for a huge chunk of health problems and issues, including turkey neck and mature skin.
 Smoking, for example, constricts the blood vessels, restricting the blood flow and distribution of oxygen and nutrients.
 This starves your cells and inhibits their repair or the generation of new ones that keep the skin looking young and healthy.
 Less nutrition also means more free radical damage that destroys collagen and reduces its production.
-The same goes with alcohol, the consumption of which diminishes the body’s vitamin B supply.
+The same goes for alcohol, the consumption of which diminishes the body’s vitamin B supply.
 Vitamin B is responsible for retaining moisture in the skin and keeping it soft and hydrated.

 What Is the Difference Between Turkey Neck And Double Chin?